johnnydomingo/Lazy-Shaka/README.md

 https://johnnydomingo.github.io/Lazy-Shaka/

 ## Project Description
-This website will connect the user to their local surf conditions.
-Not only will the user be able to see data on current wave size, but also data regarding tide levels.
+This website is catered towards anyone interested in the current beach and surf conditions around the Hawaiian Islands.
+The user will make a selection from the listed options and upon selecting be matched with the current conditions for the day.

 ## API and Data Sample
 https://hawaiibeachsafety.com/rest/conditions.json